TyJK/EchoBurst/Data/Instructions.md

 # Instructions

-Please upload your file and it will be reviewed and merged.
+Please upload your files from Portia and other scraping sources, preferablly in JSONL format.
+They will be reviewed and merged.